GWolf16/CourseraIBM_DataScience/README.md

 # CourseraIBM_DataScience
 Repo for the IBM Data Science certification in the coursera plataform.
+Module 5, for the second course in the certification.